vskbellala/vskbellala.github.io/content/advising/anki/index.md

 Here are a few other tips and tricks I've picked up that have made using Anki a little easier and more efficient.
 None of these are essential, but they've helped make Anki more manageable for me.

 As an aside, I have my next day starting four hours past midnight, so my reviews reset for the next day at 4:00 AM.
 I like this because I will sometimes do reviews really late at night if I have had a busy day but do not feel like sleeping yet.

+I highly recommend downloading Anki on your phone or tablet: [iOS ($24.99)](https://apps.apple.com/us/app/ankimobile-flashcards/id373493387) or [Android (free)](https://play.google.com/store/apps/details?id=com.ichi2.anki&hl=en-US&pli=1).
+It's well worth the cost to be able to review conveniently on the go.
+I also recommend doing Anki on the treadmill or StairMaster to get your cardio and reviews done at the same time; an Anki remote is super helpful to have here.

 ### FSRS Helper